-We are gearing up to post a number of recipes using hop salt as a flavoring agent here on the blog which makes this post about making hop salt an absolute necessity.
+We have a number of recipes using hop salt as a flavoring agent here on the blog which makes this post about making hop salt an absolute necessity.

 Let’s just say that to truly enjoy our food we need pleasant smells first and foremost and even though we sometimes acquire a learned enjoyment of bitterness (it is in fact necessary in balancing the maltiness of craft beer) we would rather not encounter too much bitterness in our meals.